moxie-leean/ng-patternlab/README.md

 }
 ```

 If **generatePatternsPage = true**, the module will generate a template page containing all enabled components with their corresponding examples.
-Each **exampleParams** object of each enabled component will generate a different example in the patterns page, which corresponds to the component instantiated with those parameters.
+Each **examples** object of each enabled component will generate a different example in the patterns page, which corresponds to the component instantiated with the specified name and parameters.

 ## Build